ff0000-ad-tech/wp-creative-server/README.md

 Plugin architecture for running additional, custom processes.

 The Webpack scripts are independent of Creative Server.
 They communicate with Creative Server's REST API via https://github.com/ff0000-ad-tech/wp-process-manager.
 Creative Server data is maintained only by ExpressJS runtime in the backend.
-State is made available to the React/Redux view via RPC, providing lowest-latency indication of 1) busy-state, 2) error-state, 3) last update time, and 4) a link to run the command in a shell manually.
+State is made available to the React/Redux view via RPC, providing lowest-latency indication of:

+1.  busy-state
+2.  error-state
+3.  last update time
+4.  a link to run the command in a shell manually

 # Install

-`npm install --save-dev git://github.com/ff0000-ad-tech/wp-creative-server.git`

-# Usage

-`npm run server --context ./`

-Creative Server expects your banner project `--context` to be organized in the following way:
+Creative Server can be installed in your banner project.
+CS expects the following hierarchy:

 ```
 .
 Project Context